-The stage of a mesothelioma tumor describes how far it’s spread from where it first appeared in the protective lining of the lungs, abdomen, or heart.
-The spread of mesothelioma is known as metastasis.
-The farther mesothelioma has spread, the later doctors stage the disease.
+The stage of a mesothelioma tumor describes how far it’s spread (metastasized) from where it first appeared in the protective lining of the lungs, abdomen, or heart.
+Generally, the farther mesothelioma has spread, the later doctors stage the disease.

 Pleural Mesothelioma Stages

-Doctors use 4 stages to describe the spread, or metastasis, of pleural mesothelioma.
-Each stage details how far the tumor has spread from where it first appeared in the pleura, the protective lining of the lungs.
-Your doctor may also refer to the cancer stage of mesothelioma as early or advanced.
-Early-stage mesothelioma includes stages 1 and 2, while advanced-stage includes stages 3 and 4.
+Mesothelioma staging helps oncologists identify the best treatment plan based on how far the disease has spread from the pleura, the protective lining of the lungs.
+Early-stage mesothelioma, in which the disease has spread less, includes stages 1 and 2, while advanced-stage includes stages 3 and 4.

 Stage 1 Pleural Mesothelioma